tzlaine/small_wg1_papers/P2727_iterator_interface.md

 particular that easy-to-write iterators enable is easy-to-write views and view adaptors.

-## Adaptation
+## Iterator adaptation

 Sometimes, you want to take an existing iterator and adapt it for a different use.
-Since you already have multiple of the iterator operations defined on it, it would be useful to simply use those, and fill in the missing ones, or perhaps replace the ones that you want to work differently.
+Since you already have all the iterator operations defined on it, it would be useful to simply use those, and fill in the missing ones, or perhaps replace the ones that you want to work differently.

 For example, if we wanted to make a filtering iterator for something like `filter_view`, we could write it like this: